Leyner-Andres-Bejarano-Palacios/data-structures-and-algorithms/ReadMe.md

 5.  exercise [link](https://leetcode.com/problems/shuffle-string/) 1528, this one special, ok, there will be a section in my readMe to talk about sorting algorithms, I need to write a lot of times the quick sort algoritmn to memorize it ()
     1.  link to my leetcode [post](https://leetcode.com/problems/shuffle-string/discuss/1606902/just-do-the-quick-sort-O(nlogn)).

-6. exercise [link](https://leetcode.com/problems/decode-xored-array/) 1720, another section in my documentation file, gates of truth
+6. exercise [link](https://leetcode.com/problems/decode-xored-array/) 1720, another section in my documentation file, logic gates

 7. exercise [link](https://leetcode.com/problems/create-target-array-in-the-given-order/) 1389 comparator and priorityQueue, I have already talked about this in the sorting algorithm
     1.  link to my leetcode [post](https://leetcode.com/problems/create-target-array-in-the-given-order/discuss/1607597/Priority-queue-to-sort-based-in-two-variables)

 8. exercise [link](https://leetcode.com/problems/count-number-of-pairs-with-absolute-difference-k/) 2006
     1.  link to my leetcode [post](https://leetcode.com/problems/count-number-of-pairs-with-absolute-difference-k/discuss/1607656/Using-a-map-(or-dict-in-python))